-7. Stock-based Compensation
+8. Stock-Based Compensation

-In January 2019, the number of shares of common stock available for issuance under the 2018 Equity Incentive Plan was increased by approximately 1.5 million shares as a result of the automatic increase provision in the 2018 Plan.
+In January 2020 and 2019, the number of shares of common stock available for issuance under the 2018 Equity Incentive Plan was increased by approximately by 1.8 million and 1.5 million shares, respectively, as a result of the automatic increase provision in the 2018 Plan.